Investor Experiences and Financial Market Dynamics: Empirical Implications

-For all specifications, we find that the empirical results are in line with the model predictions.
-Graph \ref{fig:Stock.a} shows that the older age-group is more likely to hold stock compared to the younger age-group when they have experienced higher stock-market returns in their lives, and the opposite hold when the lifetime average of the younger generations is higher than that of the older generations.
-The steepness of the weighting function, and hence the extent of imposed recency bias appears to make little difference, as the comparison with graph \ref{fig:Stock.b} for $\lambda=3$ reveals.
+The results for all four performance measures and both for the extensive and intensive margin are in line with the predictions of our model.
+Starting from experienced returns with $\lambda=1$ in panel (a) of Figure \ref{fig:performance_returns}, we see that the older age-group is more likely to hold stock, compared to the younger age-group, when they have experienced higher stock-market returns in their lives.
+The opposite holds when the returns experienced by the younger generations are higher than those of the older generations.
+The slope coefficient of the linear line of fit is significant at 5\%.
+The steepness of the weighting function, and hence the extent of imposed weight on recent data points, makes little difference, as the comparison with graph (b) for $\lambda=3$ reveals.

-The same holds for the intensive margin of stock-market investment.
-Both graph \ref{fig:Stock.c} and graph \ref{fig:Stock.d} indicate that older generations invest a relatively higher share of the their liquid assets into stocks vis-{\`a}-vis the younger generations when their experienced returns have been higher than those of the younger age-group over their respective life-spans so far, and that the opposite holds when they have experienced lower returns than the younger cohorts.
+The analysis of the intensive margin of stock-market investment yields the same conclusion.
+Both graph (c) and graph (d) indicate that older generations invest a higher share of the their liquid assets in stock, compared to the younger generations, when their experienced returns have been higher than those of the younger age-group over their respective life-spans so far; and vice versa when they have experienced lower returns than the younger cohorts.
+Here, the slope coefficient is significant at 10\%.

-All results are similar when we use the other performance measure, which adds actual dividend payments to experienced returns.

-Turning to the second prediction, our model also suggests that trade volume is high when disagreement among investors is high.
-To test this second prediction, we examine the co-movement between (abnormal) trade volume and the standard deviation of experienced stock returns, i.e., the aforementioned measure of disagreement.